Summation formulae for quadrics: Acknowledgements

 \section{Acknowledgements}

-The author thanks D.~Kazhdan for suggesting studying the boundary terms in the Poisson summation formula for quadrics and for many useful conversations.
-In particular he emphasized to the author the importance of establishing that the linear forms in the Poisson summation formulae are invariant under the action of $\SL_2(\A_F).$ A.~Pollack helped with references, Y.~Sakellaridis explained how to think about coinvariants, G.~Savin answered questions about the minimal representation, and C-H. Hsu pointed out many typos in an earlier manuscript.
+The author thanks D.~Kazhdan for suggesting studying the Poisson summation formula for quadrics and for many useful conversations.
+In particular he emphasized to the author the importance of establishing that the linear forms in the Poisson summation formulae are invariant under the action of $\SL_2(\A_F).$ A.~Pollack helped with references, Y.~Sakellaridis explained how to think about coinvariants, and G.~Savin answered questions about the minimal representation, and H.~Yao pointed out a misprint in the definition of the minimal representation.
+C-H. Hsu pointed out many typos in an earlier manuscript and was kind enough to write the companion paper \cite{Hsu:Companion} elucidating the local theory.
 The author also thanks H.~Hahn for her help with editing and her constant encouragement.
+Finally, the author acknowledges comments by the referee that greatly improved the exposition.
+In particular, it was the referee's suggestion that \cite{Hsu:Companion} be developed into an independent work.
+It was originally an appendix to this paper.